magrimm/RPL_individual/README_Assignment4.txt

 I. Functionality
 -------------------------------

-This application implements object recognition with correlation images.
-It is able to detect, filter and distinguish between different objects.
-Furthermore the application indicates the detected object by publishing different marker.
+This application implements a particle filter localization algorithm.
+It is able to localize a robots position due to a correlation between the map and the sight of a laser scan.
+The particles are displayed as pose array and converge towards the real robots position.

 II.
 Usage
 -------------------------------